 Dr. Janice Holden’s Assessment of 39 NDE Studies (Evidence of the Soul & Heaven from Near Death Experiences, II.E)

-Dr. Janice Holden made a compendium of 107 cases in thirty-nine studies by thirty-seven authors in 2007, in which veridical (verifiable) experiences were reported.
+Dr. Jan Holden made a compendium of 107 cases in thirty-nine studies by thirty-seven authors in 2007, in which veridical (verifiable) experiences were reported.
 She concluded as follows:

 Using the most stringent criterion – that a case would be classified as inaccurate if even one detail was found to not correspond to reality – Holden found that only 8 percent involved some inaccuracy.